cml87/Spring_AOP/README.md

             <artifactId>spring-aspects</artifactId>
         </dependency>
 ```
-However, dependency `spring-aop` is already included as a transitive dependency of `spring-context`:
+However, dependency `spring-aop` is already included as a transitive dependency of `spring-context`, so we'll only need to add `spring-aspect` if we already have a Spring application set up:
 ```text
 com.example:SpringAOP:jar:0.0.1-SNAPSHOT
 +- org.springframework:spring-context:jar:5.2.19.RELEASE:compile